 Samsung’s Pro range of SSDs have always had a hard time in the face of their cheaper Evo counterparts.
-On the face of it, they’re meant to be faster and longer-lasting – the very best gaming SSD, so to speak – but when the Samsung 850 Evo and 960 Evo proved to be pretty much just as quick as their respective Pro siblings for a lot less cash, they’ve become increasingly hard to justify.
+On the face of it, they’re meant to be faster and longer-lasting – the very best SSD for gaming, so to speak – but when the Samsung 850 Evo and 960 Evo proved to be pretty much just as quick as their respective Pro siblings for a lot less cash, they’ve become increasingly hard to justify.
 Unless you regularly move hundreds of GBs of files around your PC on a daily basis, Samsung’s Evo SSDs are more than enough for your typical gamer.

 The 860 Pro is no different.
 Speed-wise, Samsung claims it’s a fraction faster than both the outgoing 850 Pro and incoming 860 Evo with a sequential read speed of up to 560MB/s and a sequential write speed of up to 530MB/s, but in reality they’re all pretty much identical.
 Why, then, should you consider the 860 Pro?
 It’s all to do with endurance.